ericmaicon/ericmaicon/source/_posts/Installing-Nginx-PHP-and-PHP-FPM-from-source.md

 export LD_LIBRARY_PATH=/usr/local/oracle-client-12-1
 ```

 At the script above, you need to take care with the name of these files.
-You may need to check the version that you downloaded and change the file name at the script.
+You may need to check the version that you download and change the file name at the script.
 Your instant client is ready to work with PHP.

 ### Ioncube

-(Ioncube)[http://www.ioncube.com/] is a software that encrypt/decrypt your code.
+[Ioncube](http://www.ioncube.com) is a software that encrypt/decrypt your code.
 It allows you to send a code to a customer without send the source.

 Your server just need the loader to allow it decrypt those encrypted files: